indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Criminal Court Records by Mail

 To obtain criminal court records by mail, residents must first establish that the court offers this service.
 Interested parties can confirm this by contacting the clerk of court or visiting the court’s official webpage.
 Mailing details, as well as the cost for coping official court records, can be found on most court websites.
 While the rules vary with different clerks, most courts require a physical address for mailing records.
 Payment for records may be made by credit card or check.
 Interested parties are advised to include a self-addressed stamped return envelope.
-Obtaining records by mail may take 3 days to 2 weeks determining on the court and the difficulty in finding the record.
+Obtaining records by mail may take 3 days to 2 weeks depending on the court and the difficulty in finding the record.

 Obtaining Criminal Court Records Online